rot256/noise-extension-ask/ask.md

 * The ASKs should be mutual independent;
   deriving any of the ASK outputs from any other should be infeasible.

-* ASKs should be capable of serving as collision-resistant hashes of the session transcript at the security level expected by the employed hash function (256/512-bit).
+* ASKs output should be capable of serving as collision resistant hashes of the session transcript at the security level expected by the employed hash function (256/512-bit).
+  Since the GetASK method only outputs 256-bit, we require that the concatenation of two GetASK outputs (from the same or distinct chains) offer the same level of collision resistance as the underlying hash function.

 # 4. Design